 Close and seal the door

 It may be obvious, but the seal is one of the most important aspects of a bath with a door.
 You may read reports or hear of people who have used these types of bath and the doors have leaked.
 Bathing Solutions have been manufacturing these types of bath for over 25 years and we are so confident in our product, we offer a full warranty on our door seals for peace of mind.
-The Doors and closures are designed in such a way that closing and sealing the door can be done easily with little effort or strength, ideal for those who may suffer from arthritis for example.
+The doors and closures are designed in such a way that closing and sealing the door can be done easily with little effort or strength, ideal for those who may suffer from arthritis for example.
+The bath itself is completely watertight, so there is no danger of spills or leakages onto your bathroom floor.

 Fill the tub using a thermostatically controlled mixer tap

-A common question people often ask is “will I get scalded when filling the bath?”
+A question that some people have asked is “will the water be too hot when I’m filling up the bath?”
 We are happy to say that the answer is no. We only install baths that include thermostatically controlled mixed taps that make sure your bath is filled at a safe, comfortable temperature.
-The time is takes to fill the bath can vary due to the water pressure in your home.
+The time it takes to fill the bath can vary due to the water pressure in your home.
 Sometimes an additional pump is required to speed up this process.
 But this is something we check for you before any work is undertaken.

 Enjoy your bath and maybe the optional luxury features